Corrective rape: South Africa

+While South Africa is known to be one of the more LGBT-friendly nations in the southern parts of Africa, corrective rape is still reported in South Africa.
+Rape, including corrective rape, disproportionately affects Black women.

-In South Africa, women have less sexual and economic power than men.
-One of the factors associated with this inequality is strict gender roles, which has led to one of the highest rates of violence against women in the world.
+In South Africa, women are often seen as having less sexual and economic power than men.
+One of the factors associated with this inequality is strict gender roles, which have led to one of the highest rates of violence against women in the world.
 The South African government conducted a survey in 2009 on sexual assault.
 One in four men admit to engaging in sexual activity with a woman who did not consent and nearly half of these men admitted to raping more than once.
 It is also estimated that a woman is raped every 26 seconds in South Africa.
 Corrective rape is used as a punishment for people who are gay or do not fit traditional gender roles (usually women), where often they are verbally abused before the rape.
 The perpetrator may claim to be teaching the women a lesson on how to be a "real woman".
 Because women have less control over their economic situation, which creates economic vulnerability, they have less control over their own sexual activities.
 Poor black women who live in townships are more likely to become victims of corrective violence, and gay women are more likely to be isolated with little support, which increases their chances of being targeted.

 The South African Constitution states that no person shall be discriminated against based on his or her gender, race, or sexual orientation.
 The Equality Act of 2000 specifically bans hate crimes, crimes in which people are targeted because of one or more aspects of their identity.
 Although this technically includes crimes based on sexual orientation, in practice such cases are not brought to trial.
 Crimes based on sexual orientation are not expressly recognized in South Africa; corrective rape reports are not separated from general rape reports.
 In December 2009, there had been 31 recorded murders of lesbians in South Africa since 1998, but only one had resulted in a conviction.